Learn languages naturally with fresh, real content!

 Explore By Region

-China's inflation slowed in January 2026, but core prices rose fastest in months, signaling stabilizing demand despite ongoing deflationary pressures.
+China's inflation slowed in January 2026, but core prices rose, signaling stabilizing demand despite ongoing deflationary pressures.